Sunrise: A Song of Two Humans: Home media

 20th Century Fox originally released Sunrise on DVD in Region 1, but only as a special limited edition available only by mailing in proofs-of-purchase for other DVD titles in their "20th Century Fox Studio Classics" line, or as part of the box set Studio Classics: The 'Best Picture' Collection.
-The DVD includes commentary, a copy of the film's trailer, details about Murnau's lost film Four Devils, outtakes, and many more features.
+The DVD includes commentary, a copy of the film's trailer, details about Murnau's lost film 4 Devils, outtakes, and many more features.

 In late 2008, Fox released the "Murnau, Borzage and Fox Box Set" in some markets.
 Both Movietone and European silent versions of Sunrise are included.
 A documentary of the three individuals is also part of the collection.

 Sunrise has also been released on DVD in the UK as part of the Masters of Cinema series.
 In September 2009, Masters of Cinema released a 2-disc DVD reissue, containing both the Movietone version and the shorter Czech print found on the 2008 "Murnau, Borzage and Fox" DVD, as well as the extra features found on the previous Masters of Cinema DVD release and the Fox Studio Classics release.
 The film was released simultaneously on Blu-ray Disc, with both versions of the feature rendered in 1080p High-definition video, and both the stereo and the mono soundtracks rendered in Dolby TrueHD lossless audio.
 This UK release was the first occasion of a silent film being released on Blu-ray.
 The Blu-ray disk is apparently not region-encoded, and thus should be viewable on any Blu-ray disk player.

 In January 2014, the film was released in the US on a Blu-ray/DVD combo pack by 20th Century Fox.

-The film's copyright was renewed, and fell into the public domain on January 1, 2023.
+The film's copyright was renewed in 1954.
+Sunrise entered the public domain on January 1, 2023.